loyjoy/welcome/help/bots/processes/subprocesses/variable.md

 ## Variable

-Set or modify a variable in the chat.
-This is very useful to design personalized experiences.
+Set, modify or remove a variable in the process.
+This is useful to design personalized experiences.